Tracy Gray: Personal life

 Gray is married with one adult son.
 She was born in Edmonton and grew up in Lethbridge, moving to Kelowna in 1989.
 She is a graduate of the Haskayne School of Business at the University of Calgary.

 In her free time, Gray enjoys skiing and used to sing in a volunteer community rock band composed of elected officials in the Kelowna-area.
+Gray also volunteers with organizations in her communities of Kelowna and Lake Country.
+She has volunteered in Rutland's annual fall and spring cleanups and served food with Kelowna's Gospel Missions.

 Awards and recognition

 In 2006, Gray was named RBC Canadian Woman Entrepreneur of the Year.

 In 2008, she was named by the Women's Enterprise Centre as one of 100 'New Pioneers' in British Columbia involved in entrepreneurship.

 In 2015, she was named as a 'Woman to Watch' by the Kelowna Chamber of Commerce and Kelowna Capital News for her work in the local wine industry and on city council.